 2. Sawn stone can be sharp.
 Rounding it off reduces the risk of injury by falling onto the sharp edge, or catching footwear or clothes on the pronounced edge.

 3. Prevents Chipping.
 Cut stone with a pronounced edge can be liable to chip.
-Especially in a step situation which will recieve high volumes of concentrated foot traffic.
+Especially in a step situation which will receive high volumes of concentrated foot traffic.

 Investing in this type of project will add style and value to your home and business and the sheer range of stone available today means that there is a type of stone out there to suit a variety of tastes and budgets.
 Click here to see the range of options for entrance steps for your London period property

 Director London Stone